gungstar1986/gungstar1986.github.io/social-network/README.md

 Usage:
  1. Clone gungstar1986.github.io repository.
-You need to use "git clone ...url" command into you're git Bash to clone repository
+You need to use "git clone https://github.com/gungstar1986/gungstar1986.github.io.git" command into you're git Bash to clone repository
- 2. Use "cd gungstar1986.github.io/social-network/" command to choose social-network folder
+ 3. Use "cd gungstar1986.github.io/social-network/" command to choose social-network folder
- 3. Use "npm install" command to install dependensies (it takes a few minutes, please, be patient)
+ 4. Use "npm install" command to install dependensies (it takes a few minutes, please, be patient)
- 4. Use "npm start" command to launch the project
+ 5. Use "npm start" command to launch the project

 /// =>